Monday, January 30, 2023

 Didn’t Emily beg us to “dwell in possibility” ?

-a refrain that rhymed with the fragrance
+that almost rhymed with the fragrance of daisies?